Crax97/mecs/README.md

 mecsWorldFree(world);
 mecsRegistryFree(registry);
 ```
-while the same sample, written in C, would look like this (notice how it's much more shorter and concise)
+while the same sample, written in C++, would look like this (notice how it's much more shorter and concise)
 ```c++

 #include "mecshpp/mecs.hpp"